Conan O'Brien Needs a Friend

 🔑 Key Takeaways

-6. 6.*Wet Hot American Summer*, one of Banks's early films, initially "did no business" after its 2001 Sundance premiere but later gained significant traction as a cult classic through late-night screenings and DVDs, ultimately changing her life and career trajectory [42:44].
+- 5.*Wet Hot American Summer*, one of Banks's first films, initially "did no business" but later gained cult status through DVDs and late-night showings, significantly changing her career trajectory.

 💡 Key Concepts Explained